Dongfeng deal buys time and new blood for Peugeot

 The deal, which follows months of talks and remains subject to a Peugeot shareholder vote, is likely to be signed formally during Chinese President Xi Jinping’s visit to Paris in late March, sources say. ($1 = 0.7298 euros) ($1 = 6.0641 Chinese yuan)

-Additional reporting by Jean-Baptiste Vey and Chine Labbé in Paris, Sophie Sassard in London,; Samuel Shen and Kazunori Takada in Shanghai; and Norihiko Shirouzu in Beijing; Editing by Louise Ireland and David Evans
+Additional reporting by Jean-Baptiste Vey and Chine Labbé in Paris, Sophie Sassard in London,; Kazunori Takada and Norihiko Shirouzuin in Shanghai; Editing by Louise Ireland and David Evans